Mobashshirhasan/Order-Search-Application/README.md

 For support, please open an issue in the GitHub repository or contact [your-email@example.com].
 <h2>Acknowledgments</h2>

-*Thanks to the Tkinter community for the excellent GUI framework.
+*Thanks to the Tkinter community for the excellent GUI framework.<br>
 *Icons provided by [source of your icons]